OlegYurchik/pyInstagram/README.md

 ## Agents

 An agent is an object that produces all actions with Instagram.
 The agent can be **anonymous** and **authorized**

-Each method of agents can take a "setting" argument, which is a dictionary and contains the necessary settings for connecting to the Internet and instagram
+Each method of agents can take a "setting" argument, which is a dictionary and contains the necessary settings for connecting to the Internet and instagram.
 The dictionary with the settings is directly passed to the request method of the "requists" library, so it is necessary to specify the settings in the format in which their methods of "requests" are accepted

 ## Anonymous agent

 or simple agent - agent that does not require authorization to work with instagram.
 In contrast to the authorized agent has some limitations

 You can create anonymous agent as follows